mmercurio/keyboards/Atreus/README.md

 In order to reduce unintentionally activating modifiers and secondary actions while typing quickly, the following settings are changed from the default behavior:

-* `.setMaxIntervalForTapRepeat(timeout)`: set to less than the default and see dynamic adjustments below.
+* [`.setMaxIntervalForTapRepeat(timeout)`](https://kaleidoscope.readthedocs.io/en/latest/plugins/Kaleidoscope-Qukeys.html#setmaxintervalfortaprepeat-timeout): set to less than the default and see [Dynamic Adjustments](#dynamic-adjustments) below.
-* `.setOverlapThreshold(percentage)`: set to 100% and still not perfect.
+* [`.setOverlapThreshold(percentage)`](https://kaleidoscope.readthedocs.io/en/latest/plugins/Kaleidoscope-Qukeys.html#setoverlapthreshold-percentage): set to 100% and still not perfect.
-* `.setMinimumHoldTime(min_hold_time)`: increased significantly from the default.
+* [`.setMinimumHoldTime(min_hold_time)`](https://kaleidoscope.readthedocs.io/en/latest/plugins/Kaleidoscope-Qukeys.html#setoverlapthreshold-percentage): increased significantly from the default.
-* `.setMinimumPriorInterval(min_interval)`: increased significantly from the default.
+* [`.setMinimumPriorInterval(min_interval)`](https://kaleidoscope.readthedocs.io/en/latest/plugins/Kaleidoscope-Qukeys.html#setminimumpriorinterval-min-interval): increased significantly from the default.

 ### Dynamic Adjustments

-I reduced [`.setMaxIntervalForTapRepeat(timeout)`](https://kaleidoscope.readthedocs.io/en/latest/plugins/Kaleidoscope-Qukeys.html#setmaxintervalfortaprepeat-timeout) to significantly lower values (e.g, 140 ms and below) than the default of 200 ms, in order to mitigate an issue where repeatedly quickly tapped home row keys would not register (e.g., typing "less" would only register one "s").
+I reduced [`.setMaxIntervalForTapRepeat(timeout)`](https://kaleidoscope.readthedocs.io/en/latest/plugins/Kaleidoscope-Qukeys.html#setmaxintervalfortaprepeat-timeout) to significantly lower values (e.g, less than 140 ms) than the default of 200 ms, in order to mitigate an issue where repeated quickly tapped home row keys would not register (e.g., typing "less" would only register one "s").
 But this led to another problem: I could not tap and hold a key to have it repeat ([Tap-Repeat Behavior](https://kaleidoscope.readthedocs.io/en/latest/plugins/Kaleidoscope-Qukeys.html#tap-repeat-behaviour)).
-For most keys this is not a problem, but for keys such as vi-style navigation arrows, backspace, space, etc., this was much more of a nuisance.
+For most keys not having tap-repeat is not a huge problem, but for keys such as vi-style navigation, `backspace`, `space`, etc., this was much more of a nuisance.

-To mitigate issues with the Qukeys Tap-Repeat behavior, I created the ability to dynamically modify some Qukey settings using configured Macros which I map to keys on the Function layer.
-The Macros are:
+To mitigate issues with the Qukeys Tap-Repeat behavior, I created the ability to dynamically modify some Qukey settings using configured macros which I map to keys on the `fun` layer.
+The macros are:

 * `MACRO_QUKEYS_TAP_REPEAT_TIMEOUT_INFO`: type out info on current settings for debugging.
 * `MACRO_QUKEYS_TAP_REPEAT_TIMEOUT_DEC`: decrease the tap-repeat timeout.